8 Best Stops on a Los Angeles to Yosemite Road Trip

 Angeles National Forest

-One of the highlights of taking US-395 N for your Los Angeles to Yosemite road trip is the opportunity to drive through the Angeles National Forest.
+One of the highlights of taking US-395 N for your road trip between Los Angeles and Yosemite National Park is the opportunity to drive through the Angeles National Forest.
 You’ll wind through the rolling green hills and gaze across sun-drenched canyons for 30 glorious miles.

 There are plenty of pull-offs along the drive that are well marked and fantastic opportunities for views and photos, but if you want to get more personally acquainted with the Angeles National Forest, there are two great stops to choose from: Monkey Canyon and Switzer Falls.